tarekoraby/chatroom/README.md

 ### Chatroom

-A chatroom built using Spring Boot, WebSocket and STOMP.
+A chatroom built using Spring Boot and WebSocket.